Alexusdc/README-generator/README.md

 Step 1: Fork the following repository
-Step 2: Open Visual Code, and open the file for README-gen Step 3: Right click on a file name, click “”
-Step 4: In the command line, type “node index”
+Step 2: Open Visual Code, and open the file for README-gen Step 3: Right click on a file name, click “Open in integrated terminal” Step 4: In the command line, type “node index”
 Step 5: Follow the prompts to complete your README file Step 6: Locate your new README file on the left hand side, and edit as needed